An easier way to determine screening eligibility

 HCApp simplifies the process of determining hereditary cancer genetic counseling and testing eligibility through a questionnaire based on the National Comprehensive Cancer Network's extensive guidelines.
-Unlike other tools, the HCApp is a point-of-care tool designed to be used in a routine healthcare visit.
+Unlike other tools, the HCApp is a point-of-care tool designed to be used in a routine health care visit.

 - Simple yes-or-no questions